salimcodes/CreateYourResume/README.md

 1. Navigate to the following location to create a new repository: https://github.com/salimcodes/CreateYourResume/generate

-2. Name your repository MyResume.
+2. Name your repository `MyResume`.
 Note: Azure Static Web Apps requires at least one HTML file to create a web app.
 The repository you create in this step includes a single index.html file.

 3. Select Create repository from template.